wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 14.9.3 - **.07.2024 =
 * Enhancement: Improved the IP Method detection mechanism and updated its settings page for better management.
+* Enhancement: Improved `tracker.js` by switching to xhr/POST requests and adding useful console logs.
 * Enhancement: Reconsidered the notices: All notices are only shown to users with the `manage_options` capability, and some notices are displaying only in the plugin pages.
 * Enhancement: Implement minor improvements.